ragmel/cocoma/_sources/COCOMA/01_introduction.txt

 Introduction
 ============
+One of the main common characteristics of cloud computing is resource sharing amongst multiple users, through which providers can optimise utilization and efficiency of their system.

+However, at the same time this raises some concerns for performance predictability, reliability and security:

+        * Resource (i.e. CPU, storage and network) sharing inevitably creates contention, which affects applications\' performance and reliability
+        * Workloads and applications of different users residing on the same physical machine, storage and network are more vulnerable to malicious attacks

+Studying the effect of resource contention and maliciousness in a cloud environment can be of interest for different stakeholders.
+Experimenters may want to evaluate the performance and security mechanisms of their system under test (SuT).
+On the other hand cloud providers may want to assess their mechanisms to enforce performance isolation and security.

 In order to use COCOMA, an experimenter defines an `emulation` which embeds all environment operational conditions as shown in the figure below.
 The actual operational conditions are defined in what are called `distributions`, which create specific workloads over the targeted resource of a specific resource type.
 For example, `distribution 1` targets the CPU creating an exponential trend over a specific time range within the whole emulation.
 Each distribution time is divided into multiple time-slots based on the distribution granularity then broken down into multiple runs each one injecting a different load level per time slot, which depends on the discrete function of the distribution.

 	.. figure:: emulation2.png